Home/Insights/IPO Analysis

 • Asteria Aerospace (Reliance Jio) moves — If Reliance accelerates investment in Asteria, pricing pressure in the agri-drone segment intensifies directly.
 This is the competitive signal most likely to compress Garuda's margins further before the IPO.

-• PLI successor scheme and Union Budget 2027 drone allocations — A ₹2,000 crore PLI successor scheme is reportedly in preparation.
+• PLI successor scheme and Union Budget 2027 drone allocations — Industry reports suggest a ₹2,000 crore PLI successor scheme is under consideration, though no formal announcement has been made.
 Confirmation would be a material positive for FY27 revenue visibility.
 A December 2026 listing also means IPO investors are implicitly betting on Budget 2027 continuity.

 The IPO valuation debate ultimately depends on which lens is used to price Garuda Aerospace — and these are not equivalent: